livegnik/2way-poc-design/02-architecture/managers/08-app-manager.md

 * Resolve each module to a registered application slug.
 * Reject any extension whose slug is not registered.
 * Instantiate each extension service exactly once.
-* Wire each extension with explicit references to permitted managers.
+* Wire each extension with explicit references to permitted managers so that authorization enforcement remains confined to the managers defined in `01-protocol/06-access-control-model.md`.
 * Register extension service endpoints with the HTTP layer.
-* Ensure all extension calls originate through OperationContext instances, consistent with the OperationContext usage defined in `01-protocol/03-serialization-and-envelopes.md`.
+* Ensure all extension calls originate through OperationContext instances, consistent with the OperationContext usage defined in `01-protocol/00-protocol-overview.md` and `01-protocol/03-serialization-and-envelopes.md`.

 Backend extension services are inactive unless explicitly registered and wired.